nowprototypeit/docs/views/url-based/030-prototyping/040-nunjucks.md

-# Using Nunjucks
+# Creating templates with Nunjucks

 Now Prototype It uses Nunjucks as its templating engine.
-For full documentation on Nunjucks, you can visit the [Nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html).
+For full documentation on Nunjucks, visit the [Nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html).

 ## Basic Syntax

-Nunjucks uses `{{ }}` for variable output and `{% %}` for control flow.
+Nunjucks uses `{{ }}` for variable output, and `{% %}` for control flow.

 Example: